List of oldest structures in Atlanta

 Various buildings can lay claim to the title of oldest structure in Atlanta.

-The primary reason that Atlanta does not have an abundance of older structures is that the vast majority of pre-civil war buildings were destroyed in Sherman's March to the Sea, in which General William T. Sherman burned nearly every structure in Atlanta during the Civil War.
+The primary reason that Atlanta does not have an abundance of older structures is that the vast majority of pre-civil war buildings were destroyed in Sherman's March to the Sea, in which General William T. Sherman and his Union troops burned nearly every structure in Atlanta during the Civil War.
 Thus, those pre-civil war buildings that remain are heavily protected by various government programs and designations due to their scarcity.

 Oldest structures in Atlanta

 The Oldest structures within the current city limits and still in its original location are: